trustedanalytics/atk/doc/source/ad_over.rst

 API endpoint: https://api.run.gotapaas.eu (API version: 2.25.0)
 Not logged in.
-Use 'cf login' to log in. now try login by running the command "cf login -u admin -p c1oudc0w -o seedorg -s seedspace":
+Use 'cf login' to log in.
+Now try login by running the command "cf login -u admin -p c1oudc0w -o seedorg -s seedspace":
 Your output should look something like this:

 .. code::